br08/arch-user-setup/README.md

 # Arch Linux User Setup

-Just run this in a newly installed Arch Linux as root, follow the prompts and thank me later.
+Just run this on a freshly installed Arch Linux as root, follow the prompts and thank me later.

 ## Usage